 The core rules for Warcry are as follows:

 - Each player controls a Warband consisting of 3-15 fighters.
 Exactly one of them can be a Leader.
 Each fighter will cost a number of points.
-The core rules mention 1000 points as being standard
+The start point is 1000 points for a standard warband.

 - The fighters must all come from the same Warband.
 An example would be the Iron Golems (one of two the warbands found in the Starter Set)